geodimitriadis/geodimitriadis.github.io/publications.md

 title: Publications
 ---

 This page highlights selected publications.
-For a complete and up-to-date list, see NASA ADS link below.
+For a complete and up-to-date list, see the NASA ADS link below.

 ## Selected publications